spamegg1/reviews/README.md

 Second one uses Racket (which is dynamically typed) to introduce more features, like thunking and laziness (delaying evaluation), mutation, and so on.
 It makes us write a language inside another language (Racket): really excellent programming assignment!
 If you took How to Code 1,2 this should be a piece of cake.
 If not, it's challenging but doable.

 Third course uses Ruby to teach OOP concepts: classes, inheritance, multiple inheritance via Mixins, double dispatch, dynamic dispatch and so on.
 It has a PA writing a Tetris game using some graphical Ruby library.
 Then it has an excellent FP vs OOP compare and contrast PA where we write the same program in ML and in Ruby.
 It's about 5 kinds of geometric objects and their intersections, so there are 25 total combinations.
 In Ruby, committing fully to the OOP style (with Double Dispatch), this is done by creating 5 kinds of classes and writing 5 methods for each; whereas in ML we write one big function with 25 cases of pattern matching (functional decomposition).
+There is also the EXTREMELY IMPORTANT discussion of subtyping, covariance and contravariance (super important in Scala for me later!)
 It's also interesting to note that Ruby has some functional-style inspired features; in fact its creator Yukihiro Matsumoto said that Ruby was "a Lisp" at its core.

 Each week there are some community contributed resources with extra problems.
 These are nice but I did not do them.
 In each course there are some optional videos touching upon languages not covered in the courses, such as Java, C or C++.
 This seems to be a point of confusion because some experience in Java/C/C++ is mentioned as a prerequisite, really scaring some people away.
 NO, THESE ARE OPTIONAL VIDEOS.
 Plus you can still understand them even if you never saw Java or C++.